yast/yast-installation/doc/control-file.md

 the [Arch
 module](http://www.rubydoc.info/github/yast/yast-yast2/Yast/ArchClass).

-It's ok that the URL points to a non-existent archive until an update is released.
+Missing driver update archive at the specified URL is not considered as an error.
+If the DUD file is not found then YaST ignores the error and skips the self update step silently.

 ### Hooks